-Becoming an Upstander.
-Move from silence to action.
+Becoming an upstander is about moving from silence to action.
 Bystanders contribute to the problem.
 Upstanders stop the problem.
 Research shows that others speaking out or taking action stops bullying behavior over half the time within seconds!

 There are different types of bystanders.
 Which one are you?

 Example: At recess, Billy takes a hat away from a younger child and throws it to Tom.
 This begins a game of keep away that continues (even though this child is clearly upset) until Tom throws the younger child's hat over the fence.

 Some laugh or give attention to the bullying thereby encouraging it

 Example: Samantha makes a hurtful comment about Sarah's lunch that she brought from home.
 Samantha's friends all join in the laughter which only ensures this bullying behavior will occur again.

 Some join in the bullying once is started